Art-Sells/Arells/Build-Notes.md

 ### Offline:

-- Import CBBTC into masstester account and manually test through MASSTester.tsx
+- Calculate the profits based on weekly, daily, hourly, etc and mark where MASS currently is in its efficiency (mark it in GitHub).
-- Import CBBTC into hpmmsstester account and test through HPMMASSTester.tsx (compare/contrast MASSTester.tsx api and adjust changes accordingly) (console.log transacton hash always add Fee Funder to new APIs (look at fee funding logic from old APIs))
+- Import CBBTC into masstester or hpmtester account and test through HPMMASSTester.tsx (compare/contrast MASSTester.tsx api and adjust changes accordingly) (console.log transacton hash always add Fee Funder to new APIs (look at fee funding logic from old APIs))
 - - Only change VatopGroup information if transactions are successful, keep trying transaction until successful, if transaction reverts, try transaction again
 - - - test import (after supplication), so it doesn't create a new group from the acdVatops
 - - - test with 2-3 masstester@gmail.com accounts differing amounts (view all s3 jsons)
+- - - Add endless 15 second loop incase Base network is down [if Base Network is congested add error message]
 ### Online:
 - test with 2-3 masstester@gmail.com accounts differing amounts (view all s3 jsons)
-- Build Back-End Lambda code for setInterval logic from HPMarchitecture and MASSarchitecture (check "Total WBTC Calculation" from GPT History) and adjust logic for every 24hrs.
+- Build Back-End Lambda code for setInterval logic from HPMarchitecture and MASSarchitecture (check "Total WBTC Calculation" from GPT History) and adjust logic for every 1 week.
 - Build HPM-MASS Assets (line-chart with profits, etc) based on VatopGroup info.